andrade-bruno/andrade-bruno/README.md

 ### About

-Currently working at HelloGym as Node Developer.
-I have been yorking as web developer since 2019.
+Currently working at Fitcomm Group as Fullstack Engineer I have been yorking as web developer since 2019.

 <hr>